Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Pattern Mining

 \subsection{Theoretical Properties}

-This section presents the complexity of Algorithm \ref{alg:fragmentMining} and provides completeness guarantees, as well as guarantees on the uncertainty of the mined patterns.
+This section presents the complexity of Algorithm \ref{alg:fragmentMining} and provides guarantees on the uncertainty of the mined patterns, as well as completeness guarantees.
 Proofs of all theorems are given in Appendix~ \ref{section:proof}.